jethrocarr/pupistry/README.md

 Pull requests are very welcome.
 Pupistry is a very young app and there is plenty of work that can be done to improve it's code quality, enhance existing features and add handy new features.
+Constructive feedback/requests via the issue tracker is fine, but pull requests speak louder than words. :-)

-If you find a bug or need support, please use the issue tracker.
+If you find a bug or need support, please use the issue tracker rather than personal emails to the author.

 # Author